|

 Mylar) that is usually adhered to the playfield below the plastic "skirts"

-(actually, the Mylar usually isn't adhering to the playfield any more on old games - it is
+(actually, the Mylar usually isn't adhering to the playfield any more on older games - it is

-either missing or just a loose dirty piece of thin plastic).
+either missing or just a loose dirty piece of thin plastic trapping dirt under it).
 Now this is where

 things can become a real pain.
 If you need to replace the circular playfield Mylar I